> As an Amazon Associate, we earn .

 - Consistency matters more than intensity — 10 minutes daily beats one brutal hour weekly

-- The right tool changes everything — start with the TriggerPoint GRID and build from there
+- The right tool changes everything — start with the TriggerPoint GRID and build

 - Breathe through it — your nervous system has to relax before your fascia will